Coayala/metabodirect_tutorial/README.md

 ### 7. Installing Cytoscape plugin

 The FileTransfer plugin for Cytoscape is required to run MetaboDirect.
-This plugin can be installed by searching FileTransfer in `Apps -> App Manager` and then clicking on the "Install" button.
+Cyttoscape version 3.9 and higher have this plugin installed by default.
+For older versions this plugin can be installed by searching FileTransfer in `Apps -> App Manager` and then clicking on the "Install" button.

 <p align="center">
   <img src="tutorial_data/cytoscape_plugin.PNG" width="350" title="FileTransfer plugin for Cytoscape">